Blog

 • The date of your last day of work

-Once your Miller Act Notice form is ready, you should serve it on the general contractor via certified mail with return receipt requested.
+Once your notice form is ready, you should serve it on the general contractor via certified or registered mail (Idaho Code § 54-1927).
 Note that you have a 90-day deadline after your last day of work to serve this notice.

-After serving the Miller Act Notice in Idaho, be sure to follow up with the surety and also the general contractor to ask about the status of your claim.
-Bond claims per the US Miller Act are only effective for 1 year after the last day of work.
-If you do not receive your payment within this 1-year period, your Miller Act notice expires and it is no longer effective.
+After serving the notice in Idaho, be sure to follow up with the surety and also the general contractor to ask about the status of your claim.

-Make sure that you track this 1-year deadline.
-Even though a lawsuit may be costly, it may be worth pursuing, especially if you are making an Idaho payment bond claim for a huge amount.
+Within that period, you may file a lawsuit against the GC and the surety to enforce your claim.
+Even though a lawsuit may be costly, it may be worth pursuing, especially if your Idaho payment bond claim is for a significant amount.

-Best practices for serving a Miller Act Notice in Idaho
+Best Practices for Serving a Little Miller Act Notice in Idaho

-As soon as you execute a contract for a public project, you should serve a request for information on the general contractor asking for a copy of the payment bond and the contact details of the surety.
-You need these data in order to successfully serve a valid Miller Act Notice in Idaho.
+As soon as you execute a contract for a public project, serve a request for information on the general contractor asking for a copy of the payment bond and the contact details of the surety.
+You need these data in order to successfully serve a valid notice in Idaho.

-2. Serve a copy of the Miller Act Notice on the surety and the public entity
+2. Serve a Copy of the Notice on the Surety and the Public Entity

-The Miller Act Notice is only required to be served on the general contractor.
+The statute only requires service on the general contractor.
 However, serving a copy of the bond claim on the surety and the public entity can get you paid faster.
 If more parties know about your payment claim, more parties could be willing to make sure that your payment rights are respected.

-While there is no statutory form for the Miller Act Notice, it must always include the name of the party who hired you and the amount of payment that you are trying to claim.
-Make sure that these two important details are included, as well as other bits of information that can give more context to your payment claim.
+While there is no statutory form, the notice must always include the name of the party who hired you and the amount of payment that you are trying to claim.
+Make sure that these two important details are included, as well as other information that can give more context to your payment claim.

 Ready for a demo?